Om3rR3ich/CTF-Writeups/Google CTF 2022/Treebox/README.md

 1. Somehow managing to read the flag file without using calls or import statements (unlikely)
 2. Figuring out a way to fool ```ast``` by calling functions indirectly, so it won't notice the function calls made by the program

-As far as I know, it's impossible to access the file system or the shell without invoking any functions, so I tried to change the angle of thinking about this challenge to the second way.
+As far as we know, it's impossible to access the file system or the shell without invoking any functions, so we tried to change the angle of thinking about this challenge to the second way.

-I needed to find the 'trickable' part of the program, as a chain is only as strong as its weakest link.
+We needed to find the 'trickable' part of the program, as a chain is only as strong as its weakest link.
 A few options come to mind:
 1. Python's match-case
 2. ast parser

-I didn't believe Python's match-case to be the weak part, as that would be a fatal flaw in Python itself, and probably not the intention of the challenge authors anyway (even though it is *possible*, see Python2's ```input()``` RCE vulnerability).
+We didn't believe Python's match-case to be the weak part, as that would be a fatal flaw in Python itself, and probably not the intention of the challenge authors anyway (even though it is *possible*, see Python2's ```input()``` RCE vulnerability).

 That leaves tricking the ast parser by calling functions indirectly (without invoking them using parentheses).